Does it work?

 A systematic review by Roffe et al. (2004) states that there is some evidence of a protective benefit from CoQ10, however, the authors conclude that the studies reviewed are all methodologically flawed and the results not conclusive.
 The article reviewed six studies, three randomised and three non-randomised.
 The numbers of people included in the clinical studies were small, so the results need to be interpreted with caution.
 The review stated that many unanswered questions remain about the use of CoQ10 alongside anthracycline.
 Little is known about how long these effects can last for or the best way to administer CoQ10 (what levels should be taken/should it be administered with food etc).

 Bryant et al. (2007) conducted a systematic review to evaluate technologies to reduce anthracycline-induced cardiotoxicity in children.
 The review presented the results of one study that reported a protective effective of CoQ10 on cardiac function .
 The review concluded it was difficult to draw conclusions because related studies were lacking, both in terms of quality and quantity.

 All controlled clinical trials investigating whether CoQ10 protects against chemotherapy induced cardiotoxicity were included in the above systematic reviews.

-Animal evidence supporting the cardioprotective effects of CoQ10 has been seen on the heart muscles of mice, rats and rabbits given the chemotherapy drug Doxorubicin (Adriamycin)27,28.
-However, the same positive benefit was not found in another study with Adriamycin29 and also radiotherapy30.
-A further mice study concluded that CoQ10 ameliorated acute cisplatin nephrotoxicity31.
+Animal evidence supporting the cardioprotective effects of CoQ10 has been seen on the heart muscles of mice, rats and rabbits given the chemotherapy drug Doxorubicin (Adriamycin),.
+However, the same positive benefit was not found in another study with Adriamycin and also radiotherapy.
+A further mice study concluded that CoQ10 ameliorated acute cisplatin nephrotoxicity.

 It therefore appears that although there is some evidence that CoQ10 works as a protector against adverse effects of several chemotherapeutic drugs, further higher quality trials are still needed to confirm this.